Photo (L-R): Lynn Farmer, NEON Board Chair; Tracey Burton, Target; Marcus Owens, NEON President & CEO

 The board had initiated a strategic plan and were on the same page strategically, but they knew that as they sought to add more board members, it would be important to offer more clarity around roles, expectations, and responsibilities.
 “I think when people hear the work ‘governance’ they think in legal terminology and the process is somehow going to take away the secret sauce of an organization,” said Lynn.
 “For me, it’s the exact opposite.
 By being really clear on who we are, what kind of board and organization we want to be, and who we want to add, it helps us to maintain our identity, not lose it.”

-Marcus and the NEON board reached out to Propel Nonprofits to help gain more clarity so the board could better help NEON to ultimately support even more low- to moderate-income entrepreneurs in Northeast Minneapolis.
+Marcus and the NEON board reached out to Propel Nonprofits to help gain more clarity so the board could better help NEON to ultimately support even more low- to moderate-income entrepreneurs in North Minneapolis.
 “After talking with the board, we created a workplan that hit on NEON’s top priorities: the development of board basics (manuals, roles, committees) and activating a governance committee so the board could be more engaged in NEON’s growth,” said Jennifer Kramm, a strategic services consultant at Propel Nonprofits.

 The Power of an Internal Champion